Automorphisms of quartic surfaces and Cremona transformations: Preliminaries

-Given an effective line bundle $H \in Pic(S)$, the next theorem determines necessary and sufficient conditions for $H$ to be very ample.
+Given a nef line bundle $H \in Pic(S)$, the next theorem determines necessary and sufficient conditions for $H$ to be very ample.
 This result is a combination of results proven in \cite{SaintDonat}, but the following formulation can be found in \cite[Theorem 5]{Mori}.

-\begin{thm} Let $S$ be a K3 surface and $H$ an effective line bundle with $H^2\geq 4$.
+\begin{thm} Let $S$ be a K3 surface and $H$ a nef line bundle with $H^2\geq 4$.
 Then, $H$ is very ample if and only if it satisfies the following 3 conditions: \begin{itemize}

-\item There is no irreducible curve $E$ such that $E^{2}=0$ and $H \cdot E=1,2$. \item There is no irreducible curve $E$ such that $E^{2}=2$, and $H \sim 2E$. \item There is no irreducible curve $E$ such that $E^{2}=-2$ and $E \cdot H=0$.
+\item There is no irreducible curve $E$ such that $E^{2}=0$ and $H \cdot E\in\{1,2\}$. \item There is no irreducible curve $E$ such that $E^{2}=2$, and $H \sim 2E$. \item There is no irreducible curve $E$ such that $E^{2}=-2$ and $E \cdot H=0$.

 \end{itemize} \end{thm}